gotreasa/yellow-belt-template/README.md

 - cookiecutter.json -> This has all of the variables that you need to replace
 - A folder with Jinja2 notation name e.g. {{cookiecutter.project_name}}
-- hooks -> this contains your pre and post generation hooks that can either be shell or Python scripts.
+- hooks -> contains your pre and post-generation hooks that can either be shell or Python scripts.
   - pre_gen_project.py
   - post_gen_project.py
   - pre_gen_project.sh
   - post_gen_project.sh

-## Why would you have pre or post generation hooks
+## Why would you have pre or post-generation hooks

-The pre hook is quite useful to check if anything needs to be validated before the new repository folder is created and populated with all fo the files.
-For the post hook all of the files are in place and it would be good to make sure things are set up such as:
+The pre-hook is quite useful to check if anything needs to be validated before the new repository folder is created and populated with all of the files.
+For the post-hook all of the files are in place and it would be good to make sure things are set up such as:

 - git repository locally
 - git repository remotely